bobkocisko/libgui/README.md

 * Freetype-gl.
 Needed to run the demo application.

 #Getting started
 In order to support complete presentation flexibility, libgui requires the windowing and drawing aspects of the application to be handled separately.
-So to start you must choose how you will get a window to draw into and what drawing technology you will draw with (OpenGL, Direct2D, cairo, etc).
+So to start we must choose how we will get a window to draw into and what drawing technology we will draw with (OpenGL, Direct2D, cairo, etc).
 The sample application provided shows the usage of GLFW and OpenGL.
-Once you have a window available to draw into and have the drawing technology initialized, you must do the following to initialize libgui.
+Once we have a window available to draw into and have the drawing technology initialized, we must do the following to initialize libgui.

 ```
 auto em = make_shared<ElementManager>();
-em->SetSize(Size(windowWidth, windowHeight));
 em->SetPushClipCallback(
     [](const Rect4& region)
     {